 It is intriguing that the current emphasis on randomized experiments, especially in education and international development evaluation, has consciously taken as its model the tradition of randomized clinical trials in medicine and health.
 In those fields it is indeed the case that randomized experiments are a valued approach and they have a long tradition of successfully implementing such studies.
 But proponents of grafting experimental methods to other fields often neglect the fact that in medicine the experimental paradigm is inextricably embedded within an evolutionary lifecycle model that is normative and well-established.
 We can see this most clearly in the idea of phased clinical trials in medicine, such as the trials that are required of all new medical and pharmacological treatments before their widespread adoption in practice.
 Like the fourphase evaluation lifecycle model I sketched earlier, the system of clinical trials does not commence with a randomized experiment.
 Typically, Phase I clinical trials are small sample exploratory studies that look at dosage levels, implementation difficulties and potential side-effects of the treatment.
-Phase II trials concentrate on whether the treatment yields measurable changes and examining relationships among observed outcomes.
+Phase II trials concentrate on whether the treatment yields measurable changes and examine relationships among observed outcomes.
 It is in the late Phase II or Phase III trials that more formal controlled designs like the randomized experiment are employed.
 Phase IV trials are concerned with fidelity of transfer and implementation of treatments in uncontrolled real-world contexts.
 In true evolutionary fashion, most treatments do not survive through this lifecycle.
-In fact, about two-thirds of all treatments are abandoned before a randomized experiment is ever mounted.
-Advocates of randomized experimentation in other areas would do well to look at this tradition in medicine and recognize how much it is based on the symbiosis between program evolution and evaluation method.
+In fact, nearly three-fourths of all treatments are abandoned before a Phase III randomized experiment is ever mounted (Mayo Clinic, 2007).
+Advocates of randomized experimentation in other areas like educational or environmental evaluation should be cautious about transplanting that methodology without also bringing along this essential notion of phased studies over the life course of a program.